ronnyerrmann/small_scripts/battery_plugged/README.md

 Running Scripts when power is disconnected to the laptop or reconnected again.
 This is solved by two scripts:

-### lid_change/lid_change.py
+### battery_plugged/status_change.py
-Contains the code to run commands when the lid status changes, and to suspend or resume processes when the lid is closed or opened.
+Contains the code to run commands when the status of the power supply changes.
 The processes can be modified in the beginning of the script.
-Test the script with the following lines to be sure that the command list works (nocheck will ignore the open lid during the test)
+Test the script with the following lines to be sure that the command list works:
 ```
-python3 lid_change.py close nocheck
+python3 status_change.py stop
-python3 lid_change.py open
+python3 status_change.py start
 ```

 ### battery_plugged/check_discharge.sh
-Contains the checks if the if the batter is discharging or not and calls script_change.py
+Contains the checks if the if the batter is discharging or not and calls status_change.py.
+Please check that the command given in `BatteryStatus` will run on the system, acpi might need to be installed.

 Make the script executable:
 ```